tlivings/graphql-modules-playground/README.md

 ### Repository structure

-- `property-component` - a property module
+- `property-module` - a property module
-- `reviews-component` - a reviews module
+- `reviews-module` - a reviews module
-- `listing-component` - a composition of property and reviews
+- `listing-module` - a composition of property and reviews
 - `server` - the "application/service"

 ### Running